mrudowski/gemini/README.md

 # About

 ## gemini
-experimental react adventure game engine based on my older work which power A Grain of Truth games series https://www.rudowscy.com
+- experimental react adventure game engine
+- based on my older work which power A Grain of Truth games series https://www.rudowscy.com

 ## Main assumptions
 - sass for globals and inline styling where needed (positions, bg images etc)
-- for fun, learn and to help my bro again
+- for fun, learn and to help my bro again<br />

 - this time without https://www.styled-components.com/
 - and still without https://tailwindcss.com/